jshehan29/stock-analysis/README.md

 ## Summary

-1. Discuss the advantages and disadvantages of refactoring code
+1. Discuss the advantages and disadvantages of refactoring code.
     - Advantages
         - One of the primary advantages of refactoring code is the improvement in execution speed of the code.
 This can be particularly advantageous with very large amounts of data.
 Even if the code correctly performs its intended analysis, clients may not be pleased if the code takes excessive amounts of time to execute.
         - Another advantage of refactoring code is that it can eliminate nested loops and reduce the total line count.
 This can decrease the chances for errors and make the code easier to modify and/or troubleshoot in future work.